Forms Rendering

 </form>

-show the labels coming from the form definition in the PHP code.
+used here display the labels originating from the form definition in the

-You can save this generic template in the basic-form.latte
+Save this generic template, for example, in the file basic-form.latte

-file and to render the form, just include it and pass
+.
+To render the form, simply include it and

 parameter: